Elizabeth Cass: Perjury case

 The Grand Jury found a true bill against PC Endacott for perjury on 13 September but the trial was postponed to the Michaelmas Term, eventually beginning on 31 October.
 On 1 November, Cass (now Mrs Langley) was called to give evidence; afterwards Mr. Justice Stephen heard a submission (in the absence of the jury) from the prosecution and ruled that the case was confined to whether PC Endacott committed perjury in saying that he had seen Cass three times before in Regent Street.
-The judge further said that in his own view, there was no evidence that Endacott had been wilfully mis-stating the truth: the most likely explanation was that he had been making an honest mistake.
+The judge further said that in his own view, there was no evidence that Endacott had been wilfully misstating the truth: the most likely explanation was that he had been making an honest mistake.
 The Solicitor-General accepted that view and withdrew the prosecution.

 Mrs Langley and her defenders were not pleased by this outcome.
 The inquiry and the trial had given the opportunity to PC Endacott's legal representatives to make further assaults on her character, and Llewellyn Atherley-Jones insisted his original objection had been to the actions of the magistrate.